cameronholt16/recreational-code/README.md

 In decreasing order of time investment.

 'Code' is a folder containing a chess bot I built from scratch and the images needed to show the board.
 It has a GUI that shows games and allows users to play moves by tapping squares.
 The bot's hyperparameters can easily be modified to change its playstyle.
 It seems to be better than between 5-10% of the active players on chess.com.
 It would easily beat an absoloute beginner.
 There's plenty I'd like to improve about it, the main thing is I want to get the GUI working on anybody's computer with no effort, so that anyone can play against it.
-In the meantime, here is the PGN of a game it played against a human as white:
+In the meantime, here is the PGN of a game it played against a human.
+My bot was playing with the white pieces.

 1. d4 d5 2. e3 Nc6 3.
 Bb5 f6 4.
 Qh5+ g6 5.
 Qd1 e5 6.
 Nc3 Be6 7.
 Nf3 a6 8.
 Bxc6+
 bxc6 9. dxe5 Be7 10.
 Nd4 Qd7 11.
 O-O fxe5 12.
 Bd2 Bf6 13.
 Nxe6 Qxe6 14. e4 Rb8